Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN service.

 How to Choose a Free VPN for Android: 6 Tips

-To save yourself from fiddly manual configuration, make sure you choose a VPN with a user-friendly app that you can download straight onto your Android device.
+To save yourself from fiddly manual configuration, make sure you choose a free VPN service with a user-friendly app that you can download straight onto your Android device.

-The easier it is to use, the more likely you are to use it on a regular basis.
+The easier the VPN is to use, the more likely you are to use it on a regular basis.

-Most decent free VPNs will impose some sort of data cap – it’s down to you to decide how much this will affect your online activity.
+Most decent free VPN services will impose some sort of data cap – it’s down to you to decide how much this will affect your online activity on Android.

 If you’re just going to be browsing while connected to the VPN it probably won’t be too much of a problem, but streamers and torrenters should look for the most generous caps out there.

-All VPNs will have some sort of impact on your Android’s performance, so choosing the quickest one is very important.
+All VPN services will have some sort of impact on your Android’s performance, so choosing the quickest one is very important.

-Check out the Speed & Reliability sections of our VPN reviews to take a closer look at how each provider performs on both local and international connections.
+Check out the Speed & Reliability sections of our VPN reviews to take a closer look at how each free VPN service above performs on both local and international connections.

 You need to choose a VPN server close to your physical location for the best possible performance.
-Make sure the provider you select offers servers in nearby locations to allow you to get the best out of the service.
+Make sure the free VPN you select offers VPN servers in nearby locations to allow you to get the best out of the service.

-You trust your VPN provider with all of your online traffic, so you need to be sure it isn’t storing any of your personal information or sharing it with any other third parties.
+You trust your VPN service with all of your online traffic, so you need to be sure it isn’t storing any of your personal information or sharing it with any other third parties.